Liquid-crystal polymer

 Liquid crystal polymers (LCPs) are polymers with the property of liquid crystal, usually containing aromatic rings as mesogens.
 Despite uncrosslinked LCPs, polymeric materials like liquid crystal elastomers (LCEs) and liquid crystal networks (LCNs) can exhibit liquid crystallinity as well.
 They are both crosslinked LCPs but have different cross link density.
 They are widely used in the digital display market.
 In addition, LCPs have unique properties like thermal actuation, anisotropic swelling, and soft elasticity.
 Therefore, they can be good actuators and sensors.
-One of the most famous and classical applications for LCPs is Kevlar, a strong but light fiber with wide applications, notably bulletproof vests.
+One of the most famous and classical applications for LCPs is Kevlar, a strong but light fiber with wide applications, notably in bulletproof vests and high end sports gear.